Covid

 We were delighted to be registered as a charity with the Charity Commission on in June 2025.
 Prior to that we had rather scaled back our activities, and recognition as a charity provided fresh impetus to our work and opened a number of doors for us with other organisations who were perhaps hitherto uncertain about our status.
 Some of these organisations - notably NHS Occupational Therapists and Social Prescribers, Chipping Campden Academy and social housing providers Bromford Housing - were able to refer potential clients to us.
 Others are potential providers of funding.

-Since receiving charitable status the support we have provided has included providing essential household items such as white goods, carpets and second-hand furniture for clients due to their financial constraints.
+The support we have provided has included providing essential household items such as white goods, carpets and second-hand furniture for clients due to their financial constraints.
 Often this is for those moving into social housing where the accommodation may be provided but without any basic items.

 We have cleared houses that are being sold or where the occupant has died and where the contents are either given directly to those in need or sold providing much needed funding for the Hub.